-George Warren is a PhD Candidate in the field of climate risk perceptions and behaviours.
-He is greatly interested in the application of findings from environmental psychology and Energy-SSH research into UK policy.
+George Warren is a PhD student in the Department of Geography, researching climate risk perceptions and behaviours.
+He is greatly interested in the application of findings from environmental psychology and Energy-Social Sciences and Humanities (SSH) research into UK policy.
 His research interests include environmental risks more broadly, but particularly energy supply and domestic energy behaviours.

 Alongside his PhD research, George is the Director for the Energy and Environment Policy Centre at King's Think Tank and is currently undertaking a UK Energy Research Centre (UKERC)-funded secondment at the Energy Saving Trust.

 George holds a BA (Hons) in Geography and an MSc in Risk Analysis from King's.